 Standard work is key to continually improving business processes and an important part of any sustainable change effort.
-Standardized processes provide more consistent results as the chances for variation will be reduced since the activities are always done in the same way.
-Remember that a problem is a deviation from a standard or expectation.
-Therefore, standard work is about seeing problems and making waste visible in order to drive continuous improvement.
+Standardized processes provide more consistent results as the chances for variation will be reduced since the activities are always executed in a consistent manner.
+It is important to acknowledge that a problem is a deviation from a standard or expectation.
+Therefore, standard work is about identifying problems and making waste and inefficiencies visible in order to drive continuous improvement.

-Standard work provides a way of maintaining improvements achieved during improvement activities.
-Many times we face a situation where a closed project needs to be opened again.
-This indicates that the problem was not effectively dealt with or there were no actions taken to sustain the gains.
-Thus, successful solutions must be standardized in order to remain effective over the long term.
+Additionally, standard work provides a way of maintaining improvements achieved during improvement activities.
+Oftentimes, we face a situation where a previously concluded project needs to be opened again.
+This indicates that the problem was not effectively dealt with or the absence of measures to sustain the gains achieved.
+Thus, successful solutions must be standardized in order to maintain their effectiveness over the long term.

-Standard work is an approach that is based around human motion.
-It considers the actions performed by humans, systems or the combination of both to create value-added work.
-The aim is to create the most effective sequence of activities and minimize delays and other forms of waste to increase efficiency and productivity.
-Therefore, it is important to identify the right process steps and their right sequence and time frames before the implementation of standard work.
+Standard work is an approach that is based around human actions and motion.
+It considers the actions performed by humans, systems or the combination of both to create value-added contributions.
+The aim is to create the most effective sequence of activities while minimizing delays and other forms of wastage to increase efficiency and productivity.
+Therefore, it is important to identify the right process steps, their sequential arrangement, and the allocation of appropriate timeframes prior to standard work implementation.

-Standard work documentation may contain written instructions, photos, drawings, illustrations, charts, or any other suitable method needed to clearly communicate the standards.
-Visual standard work promotes visual management and is considered a great way to clarify and communicate the standards to everyone.
-It helps demonstrating difficult concepts and improves the detection of abnormalities and errors.
-Process steps can be illustrated with photos and graphs which will attract people to read and act on them easily.
+Standard work documentation may contain written instructions, photos, drawings, illustrations, charts, or any other suitable method necessary to clearly communicate the standards.
+Visual representation of standard work promotes visual management and is considered a great way to clarify and communicate the standards to everyone.
+It facilitates demonstrating difficult concepts and improves the detection of abnormalities and errors.
+Process steps can be illustrated with photos and graphs which will attract people to read and engage.

-Standard work is also considered a very useful training tool.
-It provides a basis for training existing and new personnel on the job.
-For this reason, it should be documented at the lowest possible level.
-Standard work can also be useful when you need to preserve the know-how of how work should be done.
-Standards give us some point of comparison so we can compare what is happening with what should be happening.
-That’s why they are considered important resources for auditing, assessment, and performance measurement.
+Standard work is also an invaluable training tool, serving as the basis for training both existing and incoming staff in their respective roles.
+For this reason, it should be documented at the lowest possible level, ensuring it fully covers all the details of how activities are done.
+Additionally, standard work can be useful for preserving the know-how of the optimal work practices.
+It also provides point of comparison so we can compare what is happening with what should be happening.
+That’s why they are considered important resources for auditing, assessment, and performance evaluation.

 Standard Operating Procedure (SOP)

-Standard work can be embedded in the company’s operation using Standard Operating Procedures (SOPs).
-An SOP is a document that describes the best way to execute a process to maintain consistent work and achieve optimal output.
+Standard work can be embedded within a company’s operations through the utilization of Standard Operating Procedures (SOPs).
+An SOP is a document that describes the best way to execute a process to maintain consistent work and achieve optimal results.
 It aims to standardize the way work is performed and make it easier for everyone to do their work.
-Developing and implementing SOPs enable standard work to be effective and help communicate standards to those working in the operation.
+Developing and implementing SOPs enable standard work to be effective and help communicating these standards to personnel engaged in the operation.

-SOPs are often used in improvement projects to document the standardized improved processes.
+SOPs are often used in improvement projects for documenting standardized and improved processes.
 Successful solutions must be standardized in order to remain effective over the long term.
 SOPs can also be used to document key and critical processes, complex processes, and highly repetitive processes.
-Yet, a typical challenge when developing SOPs is to have a balance between too much and not enough details.
+However, a typical challenge encountered in the development of SOPs is to have a balance between providing sufficient detail and avoiding unnecessary complexity.

 Developing an SOP

-The following can serve as a guide to developing an SOP for a newly improved process.
+The following guidelines can serve as a roadmap for the development of SOPs for newly improved processes.